katia-la/assistant_budget/README.md

-# 💰 Assistant Budget - End-to-End AI Agent Project
+# 💰 Assistant Budget - End-to-End AI Assistant Project

 > A financial assistant that analyzes your banking transactions.